n132/n132.github.io/_posts/2020-03-12-Tcache-stashing-unlink-atk.md

   return __readfsqword(0x28u) ^ v6;
 }
 ```
-the size of calloc is limited between [0x80,0x400] ,so in this condition(glibc 2.29+calloc+size-limit)double-free is not accessible.
+the size of calloc is limited between [0x80,0x400]. in this condition(glibc 2.29+calloc+size-limit)double-free is not accessible.

 ## solution
 0. leak heap & libc